anishsinha-io/capstone/README.md

 Now, in this directory, you can run `zig build` to build the project and dump the headers in `/zig-out/include`.
 To run the application manually, run the file `/zig-out/bin/roguelike`.

 To build and run in the same step, type `zig build run` in your terminal.

+# License

+The source code is governed by the MIT License.
+However, this does not include anything under the resources directory, which contains art, assets, sprites, etc. These are not governed by an open source license and are property of Anish Sinha.